Manderby/NALib/doc/Readme.txt

                 pointer again.
 - naClearXXX:   Expects a pointer to a struct which shall be cleared.
 Is used both by pod and non-pod structs.
-- naNewXXX:     Starting with NALib version 10, certain structs like NAString have been restricted to be managed by the runtime system.
+- naNewXXX:     Starting with NALib version 10, certain structs like NAPointer have been restricted to be managed by the runtime system.
 These structs do not provide naInitXXX_functions but naNewXXX- functions instead.